jomavera/Misc./README.md

 Categories extraction form news articles from the "South China Morning Post" via IBM's Natural Language Understanding API

 #### Sentiment Analysis
-Sentiment Analysis of the 2015 Canandian Election from Tweets using scikit-learn.
+Sentiment Analysis of the 2015 Canandian Election from Tweets using scikit-learn

 #### South_china_webscrape
 Web scraping of "South China Morning Post" website

-#### Center of Gravity Method with Automatic Differentiation
+#### Center of Gravity with JAX
 Use to JAX python package to solve Center of Gravity Method

-#### Interior_Point_Method_Example
+#### Heterogeneous Vehicle Routing Problem with `gurobipy`
+Example of how to use `gurobipy` to model and solve optimization problems

+#### Interior Point Method Example
-An example of implementation of Interior Point Method with numpy
+An implementation example of Interior Point Method with `numpy`